Riba00/GifHebReact/README.md

-# React Project Documentation: GIF Search App
+# React Project Documentation: Gif Hub

 This documentation provides an overview of the React project "GIF Search App" and explains how to use and develop the application.

 ## Features

-The "GIF Search App" has the following features:
+The "Gif Hub App" has the following features:

 1. **Topic Search**: Allows users to enter a topic of their choice in a search field.
 2. **Display Results**: Shows up to 10 GIFs related to the entered topic.